Muir College: History

 In 1904 a new, red-brick school building designed by celebrated architect William White-Cooper was opened on the Park Avenue site by Dr[doctor] Muir.
 By this time the school was officially 'Muir High School', but by 1907 it was universally known as 'Muir College'.
-In 1962 the college was split to create Muir College Boys' Primary School (housed in the college buildings on the south side of Cannon Street), and Muir College Boys' High School (housed in the red-brick buildings in Park Avenue).
+In 1962, because of growing numbers and lack of space, the college was split into three.
+The Sub A, Sub B and Standard 1 (Grades 1 - 3) classes moved to the former Riebeek College premises on the corner of Church Street and Cannon Street, where they joined their former Riebeek College contempoaries in the new College Hill Preparatory School, while Standards 2 to 5 (Grades 4 to 7) became Muir College Boys' Primary School (housed in buildings on the south side of Cannon Street), and Muir College Boys' High School remained in the red-brick buildings in Park Avenue.

 In 1987 the high school moved to a new, very spacious campus in Vanes Estate, and Muir Primary moved into the Park Avenue buildings.
 The Senior and Primary schools were reunited in 1994 and currently occupy the Vanes Estate site where there are extensive sports facilities as well as boarding facilities for approximately 100 pupils.

-Origin Of The School Badge: The school badge had its origin in the Proprietary School, and shows the rampant lion of Scotland in the left quadrant, honouring the first (Scottish) headmaster.
+Origin of the School Badge: The school badge had its origin in the Proprietary School, and shows the rampant lion of Scotland in the left quadrant, honouring the first (Scottish) headmaster.
 Facing it is a cross taken from Uitenhage's coat of arms (from the family crest of the founder of Uitenhage, General J Uitenhage de Mist.)
 Below is a Xhosa warrior, representing the Eastern Cape, which also appears on the seal of the proposed Eastern Cape Colony.
 Although the division of the Cape Colony into East and West did not occur, a seal was prepared and is on view in the Cuyler Manor Museum.
 The last quadrant shows an anchor, representing the Cape Colony.